rstrauss127/Sinatra-Portfolio-Project/README.md

 # sinatra-portfolio-project
-This is a basic blog with messaging features.
+This is a basic blog that will store your study sessions!
+It also has very basic messaging features.
 Created for my flatiron portfolio.